What are warts?

 Warts are most common in people between the ages of five and 20 years.

-Generally, your child's doctor can diagnose a wart by looking at it.
-Your child will not usually need special tests.
+Generally, your child's health-care provider can diagnose a wart by looking at it.

 There are three general types of skin warts